mspnp/aks-fabrikam-dronedelivery/06-gitops.md

    kubectl wait --namespace cluster-baseline-settings --for=condition=ready pod --selector=app.kubernetes.io/name=flux --timeout=90s
    ```

-Generally speaking, this will be the last time you should need to use `kubectl` for day-to-day configuration operations on this cluster (outside of break-fix situations).
-Between ARM for Azure Resource definitions and the application of manifests via Flux, all normal configuration activities can be performed without the need to use `kubectl`.
-You will however see us use it for the upcoming workload deployment.
+Generally speaking, this will be the last time you should need to use `kubectl` for day-to-day operations on this cluster (outside of break-fix situations).
+Between ARM for Azure Resource definitions and the application of manifests via Flux, all configuration activities can be performed without the need to use `kubectl`.
+You will, however, see us use it for the upcoming workload deployment.
 This is because the SDLC component of workloads are not in scope for this reference implementation, as this is focused the infrastructure and baseline configuration.

 ### Next step